-Contact information: Journal is provided the contact information for the editorial office of IJAFR (https://www.cribfb.com/journal/index.php/IJAFR/about/contact).
+Contact information: Journal provided the contact information for the editorial office of IJAFR (https://www.cribfb.com/journal/index.php/IJAFR/about/contact).

-Name of journal: The Journal name of International Journal of Accounting & Finance Review (IJAFR) has unique and not be one that is easily confused with another journal.
+Name of journal: The Journal name of International Journal of Accounting & Finance Review (IJAFR) has unique and not one that is easily confused with other journals.

 Declaration of Competing Interests: The editor must not be involved in decisions about papers which she/he has written him/herself or have been written by family members or colleagues or which relate to products or services in which the editor has an interest.
 Further, any such submission must be subject to all of the journal’s usual procedures, peer review must be handled independently of the relevant author/editor and their research groups, and there must be a clear statement to this effect on any such paper that is published (https://publicationethics.org/competinginterests).